ricvrdv/Minishell/README.md

 I choose to do the parsing/execution and to achive that i divided what i needed to do into smaller problems to be easier to manage.

 Syntax Check
-    It detects unclosed quotes, misplaced pipes/redirections, usage of unsuppported operators (&& and ||);
+    -It detects unclosed quotes, misplaced pipes/redirections, usage of unsuppported operators (&& and ||);
-    Reports error message and avoid running on unecessary inputs.
+    -Reports error message and avoid running on unecessary inputs.

 Tokenization
     It keeps track of quotes to avoid splitting words;